Vladimir Putin: Putinisms

 Putin has produced many aphorisms and catch-phrases known as putinisms.
 Many of them were first made during his annual Q&A conferences, where Putin answered questions from journalists and other people in the studio, as well as from Russians throughout the country, who either phoned in or spoke from studios and outdoor sites across Russia.
 Putin is known for his often tough and sharp language, often alluding to Russian jokes and folk sayings.
 Putin sometimes uses Russian criminal jargon (known as "fenya" in Russian), albeit not always correctly.

-Assessments of Putin
+Assessments

 Assessments of Putin's character as a leader have evolved during his long presidency.
 His shifting of Russia towards autocracy and weakening of the system of representative government advocated by Boris Yeltsin has met with criticism.
-Russian dissidents and world leaders now frequently characterise him as a "dictator".
+Russian dissidents and western leaders now frequently characterise him as a "dictator".
 Others have offered favourable assessments of his impact on Russia.

+Otto von Habsburg, the last crown prince of Austria-Hungary and former Member of the European Parliament, was an early critic of Putin.
+In a newspaper interview in 2002 and in two speeches in 2003 and 2005, he warned of Putin as an "international threat", that he was "cruel and oppressive", and a "stone cold technocrat".

 Putin was described in 2015 as a "dictator" by political opponent Garry Kasparov, and as the "Tsar of corruption" in 2016 by opposition activist and blogger Alexei Navalny.
 He was described as a "bully" and "arrogant" by former U.S. secretary of state Hillary Clinton, and as "self-centered" by the Dalai Lama.
 In 2015, opposition politician Boris Nemtsov said that Putin was turning Russia into a "raw materials colony" of China.

 Former U.S. secretary of state Henry Kissinger wrote in 2014 that the West has demonized Putin.
-Egon Krenz, former leader of East Germany, said the Cold War never ended, adding: "After weak presidents like Gorbachev and Yeltsin, it is a great fortune for Russia that it has Putin."
+Egon Krenz, former leader of East Germany, said the Cold War never ended, adding: "After weak presidents like Gorbachev and Yeltsin, it is a great fortune for Russia that it has Putin".

 Many Russians credit Putin for reviving Russia's fortunes.
-Former Soviet Union leader Mikhail Gorbachev, while acknowledging the flawed democratic procedures and restrictions on media freedom during the Putin presidency, said that Putin had pulled Russia out of chaos at the end of the Yeltsin years, and that Russians "must remember that Putin saved Russia from the beginning of a collapse."
+Former Soviet Union leader Mikhail Gorbachev, while acknowledging the flawed democratic procedures and restrictions on media freedom during the Putin presidency, said that Putin had pulled Russia out of chaos at the end of the Yeltsin years, and that Russians "must remember that Putin saved Russia from the beginning of a collapse".
 Chechen Republic head and Putin supporter, Ramzan Kadyrov, stated prior to 2011 that Putin saved both the Chechen people and Russia.